-On the other side of the spectrum, for an on-premise CRM system, you make an upfront capital investment.
+On the other side of the spectrum, for an on-premise CRM system, you make an upfront cost investment.
 But you can run autonomously.
 The CRM system will run on your server, and you’ll have to take care of its maintenance, updates, and uptime.

 If you look at the current trends, cloud CRMs are rapidly replacing on-premise CRMs.
 Way back in 2008, 88% of CRMs lived on-premise.
 But by the end of 2018, in just a decade, cloud CRMs account for 90% of CRMs.

 If you’d ask me what the best option is, well, it’s cloud CRMs.
 Nevertheless, if you deal with sensitive data or if you need complete control over your CRM system, then you might as well go with an on-premise CRM.